themesberg/flowbite/content/components/list-group.md

 </div>
 {{< /example >}}

-## Avatar & buttons (New)
+## List with avatars and CTA

-Use the following example to create a list of buttons as a menu together with [SVG icons](https://flowbite.com/icons/).
+Use this component to show a list of users with avatars and CTA buttons.

 {{< example class="flex justify-center" github="components/list-group.md" show_dark=true >}}